 Next post coming up!

 (I'm not a musician.)
 I was taught as a child that I must not 'blow my own trumpet' as in talking about myself – especially not to say anything good about myself.
 I was also taught that much of what I could say about myself was nonsense and I needn't expect anyone to believe it.
 If I myself believed it, I must be insane.
 If not, I was obviously a liar.
 Telling my story, therefore, became a very confronting task.
-I am now 76, as I begin this blog, and it is only a preparation – things I write on the way to writing the memoir.
+I am now in my late seventies, as I begin this blog, and it is only a preparation – things I write on the way to writing the memoir.